In a Lonely Place: Plot

 At a dinner with Nicolai and his wife, Sylvia, Dix has them re-enact the murder as he imagines it; his odd behavior leads Sylvia to doubt his innocence.
 Captain Lochner meets with Laurel again and sows seeds of doubt in her mind, as he has fixated on Dix's record of violent behavior.
-Laurel confides in Sylvia her growing doubts about Dix.
+Laurel confides to Sylvia her growing doubts about Dix.

 At a nightclub with Laurel, Dix spots Ted Barton, another detective, arriving with a female companion.
 Dix angrily leaves, believing that Barton is tailing him.
 Later, Laurel's masseuse Martha warns her about Dix's chequered romantic past, and Laurel grows irritated, kicking her out of the apartment.
 At a beach party with the Nicolais, Sylvia inadvertently reveals Laurel's follow-up meeting with Lochner; Dix furiously storms off.
 Laurel follows and gets into Dix's car; he drives erratically and at speed until they sideswipe another car.
 Nobody is hurt, but when the other driver accosts him, Dix beats him unconscious and is about to strike him with a large rock when Laurel stops him.

 Dix goes to the police station and attempts to clear his name, inadvertently meeting Mildred's boyfriend Henry Kesler, who works at a bank.
 Dix remarks to Nicolai that Kesler is a better suspect as he has a motive.
 At the Nicolai residence, Laurel asks Sylvia about Dix prompting the Nicolais to re-enact the murder, and tells her about Dix's roadside assault.

 Eventually, Laurel's doubts about Dix's innocence result in her being unable to sleep without taking pills.
 When he asks her to marry him, she accepts, but only because she is scared of how he might react if she refuses.
 Mel comes over to celebrate while Dix is away, only to find out that Laurel does not want to go through with the marriage and is making plans to escape to New York.
 She urges Mel to bring Dix's completed script to a producer.

 At a dinner to celebrate the engagement, Dix is annoyed to learn that Mel has submitted his script without his consent.
 Dix then intercepts a telephone call meant for Laurel at the table, angrily discovering it is Martha and slugging Mel when he tries to intervene.

 Back at Laurel's apartment, Dix flies into a rage when he sees that she has removed her engagement ring.
 After briefly calming down, Dix answers the phone, learning of Laurel's intended flight to New York.
 He again becomes violent, almost strangling Laurel before regaining control of himself when the phone rings again.
 It is Nicolai, who informs Dix and Laurel that Kesler has confessed to Mildred's murder, with Lochner apologizing for fixating on Dix.
 However, both Dix and Laurel realise that it is too late to salvage their relationship.
 Laurel watches in tears as Dix slowly walks away across the courtyard to his apartment.